Kevin Woodford: Career

 He originally trained as a chef and then moved into education as a lecturer in professional cookery.
 After gaining a higher degree in the Management of Organisations he returned to education as Head of Hotel and Catering Studies at a Granville College in Sheffield.

 He was a Senior Examiner for City and Guilds Professional Cookery Examinations, judge at several International Cookery Competitions and worked as a hotel and restaurant consultant for various national and some International organisations.

 Kevin is currently working with Stena Line to develop menus for their 7 Irish Sea passenger ferries.
 Kevin is also helping train their galley chefs and on board service managers as part of a package developing sales and improving the customer experience.

 Television presenting and acting career

+Woodford's TV career mainly consists of him cooking in a studio, or travelling around the world, sometimes cooking on those travel shows too.

+His first TV appearance was on This Morning in 1989 for ITV, which was followed by him presenting The Reluctant Cook (1989-1991) for BBC2, and Surprise Chefs (1994-1996) for ITV.
+He made many more appearances on This Morning over the next 30+ years.

+In 1990 he made his first guest appearance on Blankety Blank by the BBC.

+In 1993 he appeared in a video with Colin Edwyn advertising the Panasonic System 4 microwave combination oven, titled Panasonic System 4 Make the Most of It.
+They prepared recipes which could be made in the microwave.
+It was produced by Rapport Television.

+In October and November 1993 he starred in the first two episodes of Food and Drink series 13, cooking a surprise meal for a family in each episode.

-His first TV appearance was on This Morning, and this was followed by him presenting The Reluctant Cook for BBC2, followed by Surprise Chefs for ITV.
-He then became a regular chef on the BBC cookery show, Ready Steady Cook, as well as presenting Can't Cook, Won't Cook for which he won a National Television Award for Best Daytime Presenter.
-More recently, he presented and co-produced a 104 part series of a CBBC cookery show, Planet Cook in which he played "Captain Cook".
-It later aired on Channel 4 and the series was first shown coast to coast in Australia and was a huge hit.
+He then became a regular chef on the BBC cookery show, Ready Steady Cook from 28 October 1994 onwards, as well as presenting Can't Cook, Won't Cook for which he won a National Television Award for Best Daytime Presenter.

+In August 1995 he started working as a co-presenter and reporter on Holiday (1995-2000), including the January 1999 special episode Holiday Down Under, and its various spin-offs.
+They include: